 I believe that the more the world becomes interconnected, the more multicultural we all will become.
 Some of us welcome the complexities of the emerging future world with open arms, some are more cautious.
-This site contains some of my entirely personal, subjective and completely idiosyncratic texts about current trends in globalization.
+This site contains some of my entirely personal, subjective and completely idiosyncratic texts about current trends in globalisation.
 It also contains some references to my books reflecting on this subject.

 I decided to call the site Dolls without Frontiers because in front of the future, we are all somewhat like dolls facing whatever is going to happen to us.
 I also chose this title, because I wrote a series of children’s books with the same title.
 Global change is accelerating and the future belongs to our kids as multicultural adults.
 I wanted to offer them a hint of the world unfolding for them.
 They will need tools and mental strength to sustain.

 Please join me in thinking about how the world is changing and what our responsibility is ….

 The world is more international than ever.
 Families move to new countries in search of work, education, peace, experiences, new friends and love.
 Immigrant families and single individuals carry their cultures along with them to their new homeland: their language, memories, stories, morals, religions and values … In the new country this culture can sometimes be discernible in the clothing or in the look, but this is only a small portion of his or her culture.
 The culture is mostly invisible, something internal and private.
 The culture is usually most noticeable in contacts with other people, in daily life.

 For its carrier, the culture is a source of energy, of understanding and knowledge, a source of strength, inspiration and creativity.
 Foreign cultures are resources whose potential we do not always recognise because they are mostly hidden.
 Sometimes they are even perceived as scary in the eyes of the residents of the new home country.